-E C Pomeroy was an interested and multi-talented fellow.
-He was born in Canada to English parents, but left home at the age of nine when he and a new step-mother didn’t get along.
-He ended up in the Detroit, Michigan area where he apprenticed himself to a blacksmith and that was his trade, off and on, for the remainder of his life.
+E C Pomeroy was an interesting and multi-talented fellow.
+He was born in Canada to English parents, but left home at the age of nine when he and his new step-mother didn’t get along.
+He ended up in the Detroit, Michigan area where he apprenticed himself to a blacksmith, which became his trade - off and on - for the remainder of his life.

 That was in early July of 1910.
 E C wrote to the family down in southern Oregon that he’d bought another farm – “get things packed and come on up.”
 It took them about six weeks to pack and make the journey, but in the meantime a forest fire roared through the Lucia Valley and burned everything – the house, barn, livestock, it was all gone.
 So when the family arrived, they weren’t greeted by a farm – old, run down or otherwise, but by a bunch of smoldering black stumps.

-Once that new road was put in, they decided the original house was too far from the action, so to speak, so they had the house moved – lifted onto logs and rolled to the site where the log house sits today, but it wasn’t the present house.
+Once the new road was put in, the family decided the original house was too far from the action, so to speak, and they had the house moved – lifted onto logs and rolled to the site where the log house sits today.
+But, it wasn’t the present house.

-So that’s where the clock stops at the Pomeroy Farm, where life is depicted as it was in the pre-electrical 1920’s.
-The house, barn, blacksmith shop, various outbuildings, gardens and grounds, all portray life from an earlier time.
+And so, that’s where the clock stops at the Pomeroy Farm, where life is depicted as it was in the pre-electrical 1920’s.
+The house, barn, blacksmith shop, various outbuildings, gardens and grounds, all continue to portray life from an earlier time.